true-async/php-true-async-rfc/basic.md

 but it may trigger an `E_WARNING` to maintain compatibility with expected behavior for functions like `fwrite` (if such behavior is specified in the documentation).

-#### exit and die operators
+#### exit and die keywords

-The `exit`/`die` operators called within a coroutine result in the immediate termination of the application.
+The `exit`/`die` keywords called within a coroutine result in the immediate termination of the application.
 Unlike the `cancel()` operation, they do not allow for proper resource cleanup.

 ### Graceful Shutdown